michalhercik/RecSIS/docs/dev-guide.md

  allow you to issue AJAX requests directly from HTML.
 Brings SPA like experience to the SSR web apps.
  - [Templ](https://templ.guide/) - Compiler for HTML templates to minimize run time errors.
-Because the tooling is not the best we sometimes asking ourselfs if it was a wise choice.
+Because the tooling is not the best we sometimes asking ourselves if it was a wise choice.
  - [Bootstrap](https://getbootstrap.com/) - Simple way to style web apps.
  - [PostgreSQL](https://postgresql.org/) - Relational database of our choice